qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

    Temporal Controller Panel

-The temporal panel has 3 main icons:
+The temporal panel has the following buttons:

-* |indicatorTemporalOff| :guilabel:`Turn off temporal navigation`: all the temporal settings are diabled
+* |temporalNavigationOff| :guilabel:`Turn off temporal navigation`: all the temporal settings are disabled
-* |indicatorTemporalFixedRange| :guilabel:`Fixed range tamporal navigation`: a fixed time range is set and oly layers that fit this range will be diplayed in the map
+* |temporalNavigationFixedRange| :guilabel:`Fixed range temporal navigation`: a fixed time range is set and only layers that fit this range will be displayed in the map
-* |indicatorTemporalAnimated| :guilabel:`Animated tamporal navigation`: the map will be animated depending on the layer settings and temporal customization
+* |temporalNavigationAnimated| :guilabel:`Animated temporal navigation`: the map will be animated depending on the layer settings and temporal customization

 In order to link the visible layers with the time range you have first to tweak